-If a business card is really supposed to get people to call you, then you need to keep information to a minimum.
-It really shouldn’t be much more than your name, your company name, one sentence on what your company does, and your contact information.
+If a business card has a specific purpose, then you need to keep other information to a minimum.
+Your name, your company name, one sentence on what your company does, and your contact information.
 I have seen business cards that I would swear the person was trying to see how much information they could fit.
-I have seriously had people give me business cards that had FOUR phone numbers on them.
-Do you have any idea how unnecessary that is?
 Keep information to a minimum!

 5. What contact information is necessary?

 First, let’s talk phone numbers.
 How many numbers do your potential clients actually need?
 I had someone give me a business card that had FIVE phone numbers on them.
 Do you have any idea how unnecessary that is?
 Your potential clients need ONE number…the easiest for you to be reached during business hours.
 They don’t need your fax number, home number, or cell number.

 Now, it’s OK to put your cell number on your card, as it might be your business number.
 Just don’t label it as your cell.
 Cell numbers and home numbers can give the appearance of desperation.
 Don’t let them think that you’re available 24/7.

 Next, unless you have an actual storefront or business that people come to, you don’t need a physical address.
 That, like a fax number, is something you can give a new client over the phone if they need it.